All Episodes

 He does not believe in American exceptionalism.

-That's another thing I would do.
+That's nothing I would do.

 I would ask for a change of venue.

-I would ask for a change of venue if I'm the lawyer for these guys, or if they uh if they defend themselves, well, just on the on the on the basis that you might not get a fair jury.
+I would ask for a change of venue if I'm the lawyer for these guys or if they defend themselves.

-They're probably think about it, no, we probably could get a fair jury here.
+No, we probably could get a fair jury here.

 Now, on State of the Union CNN yesterday, John King interviewed David Axelrod, and he said that you mentioned that this was the Attorney General's decision.

-How involved was the president of the United States?
+How involved was the President of the United States?

 Well, the President was informed of the Attorney General's decision and his reasoning for the decision.